-Five hundred twenty five thousand six hundred minutes; well, more like five hundred fifteen thousand five hundred and twenty minutes.
+Five hundred twenty-five thousand six hundred minutes; well, more like five hundred fifteen thousand five hundred and twenty minutes.
 That is the number of minutes that have gone by since I started this project almost a year ago.
 As I prepared for the last entries on the list, I wanted to start the last week with this song.

 It’s been a fascinating year.
 Nothing overly exciting has happened, but it’s been quite eventful nonetheless.
-The fact that I was able to commit for a year and a half to not only creating the list but to doing write ups about each song is a feat itself.
+The fact that I was able to commit for a year and a half to not only creating the list but to doing write-ups about each song is a feat itself.

 A Musical – Brad Oscar, Brian d’Arcy James, Ensemble

 A Musical, a love letter to the genre, is full of references from popular musicals.
-When the song came out, I saw a headline on a website claiming something like: “You’ll never guess the references to other musicals this song has” or something along those lines.
+When the song came out, I saw a headline on a website claiming something like: “You’ll never guess the references to other musicals this song has,” or something along those lines.
 I can’t remember the site, but it was probably the Huffington Post.
 They love those “dare-you”-attention-grabbing headlines.
 I took their dare.
 I listened to the song and had no trouble finding all the references.
 It wasn’t hard at all.
-In a way I felt like those geeks who love “Star Wars/Trek” and know every single detail of the franchises, I realised that I may have more in common with them that I ever thought.
+In a way, I felt like those geeks who love “Star Wars/Trek” and know every single detail of the franchises; I realised that I may have more in common with them than I ever thought.
 Don’t get me wrong; that won’t stop me from still making fun of them.

 Private Idaho belongs to a group of songs that I went ahead and fetched from iTunes because they represent an era.
 This time, the early 1980s.

-As I was becoming a young man, the mission was to be cool.
+As I became a young man, the mission was to be cool.
 To achieve that, some steps had to be taken.
 First, I had to lose weight.
 Chub and cool were never used in the same sentence in those days.
 Actually, neither it’s the case today.
 Anyway, I lost like 15 kilos, started to wear nice clothes designed for thin people, karate became my sport, and Marlboros 100 was the choice when it came to smoking.
 Talk about being cool, eh?
-I was the ‘cats meow’.
-Then again, I ask you, could a guy who still describes himself as the ‘cats meow’ in 2015 be cool at all?
+I was the ‘cat’s meow’.
+Then again, I ask you, could a guy who still describes himself as the ‘cat’s meow’ in 2015 be cool at all?
 I’d say no. Neither in 2015 nor in 1981, for that matter.

-Additionally at 16, and I’m about to toot my own horn, I was able to hit the same notes that James Ingram did on the song.
-At this age, I was already showing signs of disregard for any form of pop music and Just Once was one of the few that I knew.
+Additionally, at 16, and I’m about to toot my own horn, I was able to hit the same notes that James Ingram did on the song.
+At this age, I was already showing signs of disregard for any form of pop music and Just Once was one of the few I knew.
 Whenever people talked about new music, I was clueless for the most part.
 So, I created a little routine for those instances.